gyuryl2/is477-fall2023-final-project/README.md

 A reproducible analysis based on IS 477 class materials

 ## Overview
-The purpose of the repository is to reproduce a a subset of results from the Iris data set.
+The purpose of the repository is to reproduce a subset of results from the Iris data set.
 The Iris dataset includes information on 3 classes of the Iris flower.
 Each of the 3 classes has 50 instances.
 Each of the instances contains 4 data points on the flower that was collected using real flowers.
 These data points are the flower's petal length, petal width, sepal length, and sepal width.
 Using this information, the goal is to be able to predict the classification of Iris using the data points on the flower.
 Wihtin our project, we analyzed each of the three classes of Iris' and recorded key summary statistics.
 Theses summary statistics display the min, max, standard deviation, first quartile, third quartile, and mean of each of the 4 data points.

 ## Contributions
 Gyury Lee and Josh Sorkin both worked on all sections of the projects together.
 We collaborated on each part of the project to achieve the end result.